Your Guide to Obtaining a Credit Score and Full Credit Report

 The information that impacts your score includes your payment history, the debt you owe versus the amount of credit available to you, the length of your credit history, the number of accounts you have open and what types of debt you have.

 In general, your payment history is the most important aspect of your report.
-This is because it gives lenders the best prediction of how often you will pay your bills on time.
+This is because it gives lenders a good prediction of how often you will pay your bills on time.

 While every reporting company gathers similar information on your credit, each one uses its own formula to calculate a report.
 Consequently, a report from one company may look very different from that of another company.